 1. Heaviest, period: Behdad Salimi snatches 220 kilograms in the lead up to Rio 2016.

 2. Heaviest off the blocks: Aleksey Lovchev snatches 220 kilograms from the blocks in training.

-3. Heaviest in competition: Behdad Salimi snatches 217kg in Iranian national team selection.
-This lift doesn’t count toward international world records because it was not an IWF meet.
+4. Heaviest in national competition: Behdad Salimi snatches 217kg in Iranian national team selection.
+This lift didn’t count toward international world records because it was not an IWF meet.
 A couple months later, Salimi would go on to set a new World Record at 214, also on this list.

 Note: The lift occurs at the very beginning of the video, and we haven’t found a more complete version (yet).

 5. Second-heaviest in international competition: Two way-tie between Behdad Salimi and Antonio Krastev, both at 216kg.